jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Positive thinking will let you do everything better than negative thinking will.
+It is not wisdom but Authority that makes a law.
-- Zig Ziglar
+- Thomas Hobbes

-Updated on: [5/1/2023]
+Updated on: [5/2/2023]
 <!-- #quoteEnd -->
 </pre>